-Prior to the commencement of the development hereby approved, details of the proposed footway as shown on approved plan numbered 04577_NB109 Rev B and the relocation of the existing 2No. street lights and their proposed revised location shall be submitted to, and approved in writing by the Local Planning Authority in consultation with the Highway Authority.
-Development shall be carried out in accordance with the approved details prior to the occupation of any dwelling hereby approved and the footway shall be thereafter retained in perpetuity.
+14 Prior to the commencement of the development hereby approved, details including materials, levels and precise width/s of the proposed footway as shown on approved plan numbered 04577_NB109 Rev B and the relocation of the existing 2No. street lights and their proposed revised location shall be submitted to, and approved in writing by the Local Planning Authority in consultation with the Highway Authority.
+Development shall be carried out in accordance with the approved details and the footway shall be thereafter retained in perpetually.